 Actual synchronization.
-You do the sync by pressing the Sync button on the main screen (it's not the same Sync button that you used for initial setup).
-This will sync all the folders and files with all the servers that you have set up for synchronization.
-However, if you only want to sync one of those files/folders, you can find its sync record in the Downloads section and press this mini-button:
+You execute the sync by pressing the Sync button on the main screen of the iPad (it's not the same Sync button that you used for the initial setup) or on the Connect control panel of the iPhone.
+Alternatively, you can find the Sync button at the top of every file viewer's navigation menu.
+This button will execute the sync for all the folders and files with all the servers that you have set up for synchronization.
+However, if you only want to sync one of such files/folders, you can find its sync record in the Downloads section and press this mini-button:

 Normal sync.
 During this process GoodReader analyzes the contents of both local and remote folders and does the following:

 looks for modified files (for example, freshly annotated PDFs) on your device and uploads them to a server, replacing old ones there